 TRUE.
-Sea salt is usually less processed than table salt, thus is richer in minerals and other nutrients.
-Table salt is actually salt from underground deposits and it’s heavily processed leaving it with little or no mineral content.
-Although, both of type of salts have roughly equal amounts of sodium, so it doesn’t mean you can eat more sea salt, just because it has some extra minerals in it.
+Sea salt is usually less processed than table salt and thus is richer in minerals and other nutrients.
+Table salt is actually salt from underground deposits and it’s heavily processed, leaving it with little or no mineral content.
+Although both of types of salts have roughly equal amounts of sodium, it doesn’t mean you can eat more sea salt just because it has some extra minerals in it.

 FALSE.
-Studies show that consumption of artificial sweeteners (also found in diet soda) can lead to uncontrollable appetite and diet soda is also associated with increased risk of obesity.
+Studies show that consumption of artificial sweeteners (also found in diet soda) can lead to uncontrollable appetite, and diet soda is also associated with an increased risk of obesity.

 10. Meat is bad for your health

 FALSE.
-Even though nowadays red meat got a bad name and poultry and fish are widely advertised, studies show that meat consumption in moderate amounts does have several benefits.
-Meat is rich in vitamin B12 and adequate intake reduces the risk of age-related brain shrinkage.
-However, the processed meats, such as sausages and bacon that can increase the risk of developing heart disease.
+Even though nowadays red meat has a bad name and poultry and fish are widely advertised, studies show that meat consumption in moderate amounts does have several benefits.
+Meat is rich in vitamin B12, and adequate intake reduces the risk of age-related brain shrinkage.
+However, processed meats like sausages and bacon can increase the risk of developing heart disease.

 The conclusion is, don’t believe everything you read online.
 There are certain influencers or publications that advertise different products or nutrients simply for monetary gain.
 A nutrition article such as this can shed some light on many false nutrition facts found online.
 Evidently, we always encourage to get your facts from more than one source.
 Stay healthy!